common-fate/terraform-provider-cedar/docs/data-sources/policyset.md

 Required:

-- `text` (String) when can be used with the text attribute to define the when clause in plain-text.
+- `text` (String) The 'when' condition as a string.
+For example, 'resource.is_public && principal in Group::"Example"'